MerosCrypto/Meros/docs/RPC/Current/Merit.md

 `getTotalMerit` replies with the total amount of Merit in existence.
 It takes in zero arguments and the result is an int of the total amount of Merit.

-### `getLiveMerit`
+### `getUnlockedMerit`

-`getLiveMerit` replies with the amount of live Merit in existence.
-It takes in zero arguments and the result is an int of the amount of live Merit.
+`getUnlockedMerit` replies with the amount of Unlocked Merit in existence.
+It takes in zero arguments and the result is an int of the amount of Unlocked Merit.

 ### `getMerit`